King, In Call, Congratulates Algerian President On Re-Election

 Date

-King Abdullah II, in a phone call on Wednesday, congratulated Algeria President Abdelmadjid Tebboune on his re-election.
+AMMAN - his majesty King Abdullah, in a phone call on Wednesday, congratulated Algeria President Abdelmadjid Tebboune on his re-election.

-His Majesty stressed the deep-rooted ties between the two countries and keenness to expand them further.
+His Majesty stressed the deep-rooted ties between the two countries and keenness to expand them further, according to a Royal Court statement.

-The two leaders reaffirmed their commitment to maintaining coordination and consultation on issues of mutual concern, in service of Arab causes.
+The two leaders reaffirmed their commitment to maintaining coordination and consultation on issues of mutual concern, in service of Arab causes, the statement said.

 Legal Disclaimer: